 - Producing articles and discussion papers based on comparative research into the science and art of scientific advice.

-INGSA is committed to diversity, recognizing the multiple cultures and structures of governance and policy development.
+INGSA is committed to diversity, recognising the multiple cultures and structures of governance and policy development.
 It is not intended to lobby for, or endorse, any particular form or structure of science advice to governments.
-We have been called on as informal advisors by the European Commission and by officials from several countries, and have been clear that our role is about improving the use of evidence in informing public policy, not about specific policies for science and research systems.
+INGSA’s primary objective to improve the use of evidence in informing public policy, rather than providing advice on the structure and governance of public science and innovation systems.

 As a loosely-knit association of individuals and organisations with interests in both the theory and practice of science advice, it is expected that the network will be shaped and reshaped over time according to the arising needs and interests of INGSA affiliates.
 Working groups are developed to take on targeted projects such as workshop planning and development of publications and other resource materials.